arpia49/blog/_posts/2022-06-26-database_cleanup.md

 In order to deal with all this, you need to know that you cna use recorder integration[^2] to specify what do you want and for how long you want to keep it.

-If you want to check what's in the database taking space you can use the SQLite web addon[^] with the following query (thanks to pacienciadigital[^4] blog):
+If you want to check what's in the database taking space you can use the SQLite web addon[^3] with the following query (thanks to pacienciadigital[^4] blog):

 `SELECT entity_id, COUNT(*) as count FROM states GROUP BY entity_id ORDER BY count DESC LIMIT 10`